 So you’re in the process of translating your website with TranslatePress.
-Your website is a blog written in English and you plan to make it multilingual.
+Your website is written in English and you plan to make it multilingual.
 You have installed TranslatePress, quickly set up French as a translation language and you’re already translating from the live preview Translation Editor.

 Everything is going fine until you encounter the following paragraph: